This glossary contains the basic definitions of terms that are commonly used in Cerby:

 C

-Cerby local user
+Cerby user account

 Collection